bdmendes/feup-cosn-web-market/docs/report.md

 ## Resilience Patterns

 The microservices architecture is a distributed system, which means that it is prone to failures.
-In spite of this, it is straightforward to deploy them to a resilient infrastructure such as Kubernetes, which allows us to achieve high availability and fault tolerance, by automatically handling failures and scaling the system as needed.
+Despite this, it is straightforward to deploy them to a resilient infrastructure such as Kubernetes, which allows us to achieve high availability and fault tolerance, by automatically handling failures and scaling the system as needed.

 Besides this, we implemented a few resilience patterns to further improve the robustness of our system.